justinmahar/react-html-props/README.md

 Let's use `div` as an example since it's the most common.

-You can use `DivProps` to support all props for `div` on your own components.
+You can use `DivProps` to support all props for `div` in your own components.

 Use the [object destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment#object_destructuring) technique below to unpack `children` from the rest of `div`'s props.